-Brief Description of key contents Scope of policy Third-party standards or initiatives (if applicable) Availability Encouragement of innovation in technology.
-15. Relationships with Suppliers & Clients Fair treatment, transparency, and high-quality service standards.
+Brief Description of key contents Scope of policy Third-party standards or initiatives (if applicable) Availability 14.
+Information & Technology Resources Responsible and secure use of IT resources.
+Encouragement of innovation in technology.
+15. Relationships with Suppliers & Clients Fair treatment, transparency, and high-guality service standards.
 Building and maintaining trust with clients.
 16. Relationships with Competitors Respectful and fair competition practices.
 Avoidance of negative comments about competitors.
 17. Environmental Health & Safety Commitment to sustainability and workplace safety.
 Employee health and well-being initiatives.
 18. Equal Employment & Harassment Policies Promotion of diversity, inclusion, and a discrimination-free workplace.
 Prevention of harassment in any form.
-19. Alcohol & Drug Policy Workplace prohibition of alcohol and drugs.
+L9.
+Alcohol & Drug Policy Workplace prohibition of alcohol and drugs.
 Support programs for employees facing substance issues.
 20. Violence Prevention Zero tolerance for violence.
 Encouragement of reporting incidents and support for victims.
 21. Reporting Code of Conduct Breaches Confidential reporting channels.
-Thorough investigations and protection of whistleblowers.
-Policy: Internal Regulation Accountable for implementation (the most senior role) The members of the Board of Directors, The Group CEO, the Group deputy CEO(s), the Executive Vice-Chairman if any, the Group Chiefs, the V "Management Executives"), rice Presidents, the Group Directors, the Directors, and Heads of Departments (H d to as the The employees of the Company bound under an employment relationship, The Company's partners providing their services under a contract for the provision of services, a paid mandate or a project contract, if this is a cooperation based on a special relationship of Regulation. f trust or if the contract they have concluded with the Company expressly subje cts them to the Int ernal 1.
-Implementation of the Regulation The Internal Regulation and any amendments thereto shall be Article 14 of Law Ensuring adherence to internal policies and regulatory frameworks.
-Organizational Structure & Responsibilities Defining unit scopes, committee roles, reporting lines, and managerial responsibilities.
-Internal Control System Establishing and maintaining an effective control framework for corporate governance.
-Recruitment & Performance Evaluation of Management Executives Implementing structured procedures for hiring and assessing management personnel.
-Compliance with Article 19 of Regulation (EU) No. 596/2014 Ensuring obligations are met by managerial staff and associated persons.
-Disclosure of Dependence Relationships of Independent - Non-Executive Board Members Transparency in the independence status of board members.
-Procedure Concerning Affiliated Party Transactions Establishing protocols for transactions involving related parties.
-Policy & Procedures for Conflict of Interest Management Preventing and mitigating conflicts of interest within corporate operations.
-Compliance with Regulatory Provisions Ensuring the company adheres to all applicable laws and regulations.
-Privileged Information Safeguarding confidential and market-sensitive information. communicated to the employees of the Company through the internal communications network (Intranet) of the Company. c.
-Responsible to comply with the Internal Regulation are: The members of the Board of Directors, The Group CEO, the Group deputy CEO(s), the Executive Vice-Chairman if any, the Group CEO(s), the Executive Vice-Chairman if any, the Group Directors, the Directors, and Heads of Departments (hereinafter referred to as the "Management Executives"), The employees of the Company bound under an employment relationship The Company's partners providing their services under a contract for the provision of services, a paid mandate or a project contract, if this is a cooperation based on a special relationship of trust or if the contract they have concluded with the Company expressly subjects them to the Internal Regulation.
-4706/2020 on corporate governance Law 3016/2002 Article 14 par.
-2 of Law 4706/2020 Regulation (EU) No. 596/2014 Paragraph 14 of Article 2 of Law 4706/2020 Article 19 of Regulation (EU) No. 596/2014 Article 9 of Law 4706/2020 Articles 99 to INTRANET
+Thorough investigations and protection for whistleblowers.
+Policy: Internal Regulation Accountable for implementation (the most senior role) The members of the Board of Directors, • The Group CEO, the Group deputy CEO(s), the Executive Vice-Chairman if any, the Group Chiefs, the Vice Pre sidents, the Group Directors, the Directors, and Heads of Departments (hereinafter referred to a s the "Management E xecutives"), The employees of the Company bound under an employment relationship, The Company's partners providing their services under a contract for the provision of services, a paid mandate or a project contract, if this is a cooperation based on a special relationship of trus 1.
+Implementation of the Regulation The Internal Regulation and any amendments thereto shall be communicated to the Article 14 of Law Ensuring adherence to internal policies and regulatory frameworks. employees 4706/2020 on 2.
+Organizational Structure & Responsibilities of the Company through the internal communications network (Intranet) of the corporate Defining unit scopes, committee roles, reporting lines, and managerial responsibilities.
+Company. governance 3.
+Internal Control System c.
+Responsible to comply with the Internal Regulation are: Law Establishing and maintaining an effective control framework for corporate governance.
+The members of the Board of Directors, 3016/2002 4.
+Recruitment & Performance Evaluation of Management Executives The Group CEO, the Group deputy CEO(s), the Executive Vice-Chairman if Article 14 par.
+2 of Implementing structured procedures for hiring and assessing management personnel. any, the Group Law 4706/2020 5.
+Compliance with Article 19 of Regulation (EU) No. 596/2014 Chiefs, the Vice Presidents, the Group Directors, the Directors, and Heads Regulation (EU) No. INTRANET Ensuring obligations are met by managerial staff and associated persons. of Departments 596/2014 INTRANCI 6.
+Disclosure of Dependence Relationships of Independent - Non-Executive Board Members (hereinafter referred to as the "Management Executives"), Paragraph 14 of Transparency in the independence status of board members.
+The employees of the Company bound under an employment relationship Article 2 of Law 7.
+Procedure Concerning Affiliated Party Transactions The Company's partners providing their services under a contract for the provision of 4706/2020 Establishing protocols for transactions involving related parties. services, a paid mandate or a project contract, if this is a cooperation based on a Article 19 of 8.
+Policy & Procedures for Conflict of Interest Management special Regulation (EU) No. Preventing and mitigating conflicts of interest within corporate operations. relationship of trust or if the contract they have concluded with the Company 596/2014 9.
+Compliance with Regulatory Provisions expressly Article 9 of Ensuring the company adheres to all applicable laws and regulations subjects them to the Internal Regulation Law 4706/2020 1 subjects them to the Internal Regulation.